 Honda Wiring: Honda has hundreds of small motorcycle models worldwide, with different wirings.
 These are the USA models (unless stated otherwise) of mopeds and motor-driven cycles.
 More to follow…

-Indian Wiring: Indian mopeds are made in Taiwan by Merida or Mira.
+Indian AMI-50 Wiring: Indian AMI-50 was made in Taiwan by Merida or Mira.

 Intramotor Gloria Wiring: Of the 3 or 4 Intramotor Gloria models, Scout, Blanco, Kid and Mini-Kid, only the Scout wiring is shown.
 The others may or may not be the same, depending on their Dansi magneto type.
 See “Morini Wiring”.